Kader Toy Factory fire: Aftermath

 Most victims were taken by ambulance to the Sriwichai II Hospital, where 20 died.
 When the northern stairwell of the collapsed Building One was searched, the bodies of many others were found.
 These victims died of smoke inhalation, the flames, or the collapse of the building.
 More people were killed in the fire than in the Triangle Shirtwaist Factory fire; despite this, the incident received little media attention outside Thailand.

-The Kader fire created a great deal of interest in the country's fire safety measures, particularly its building code design requirements and enforcement policies.
-Thai Prime Minister Chuan Leekpai, who traveled to the scene on the evening of the fire, pledged that the government would address fire safety issues.
-According to the Wall Street Journal (1993), Leekpai called for tough action against those who violate the safety laws.
-Thai Industry Minister Sanan Kachornprasart said that, "Factories without fire prevention systems will be ordered to install one, or we will shut them down.”

-The Wall Street Journal article also stated that labor leaders, safety experts, and officials said that the Kader Toy Factory fire may help tighten building codes and safety regulations, but that lasting progress may still be far off as employers flout rules and governments allow economic growth to take priority over worker safety.
-Yet another incident occurred two months later at a garment factory where ten female workers perished because they could not escape a fire due to doors being locked and windows barred shut.

-As of March 2012, there is a large housing project of both townhouses and single family homes under construction on the site of the fire, being built by Pruksa, a major developer of residential subdivisions in the Bangkok metropolitan area.
-Potential home buyers are not being informed that the property is the site of this infamous industrial accident, as some superstitious Thais may refuse to live there for fears of being haunted by the ghosts of those who perished in the fire.

 Media references

-New Zealand singer-songwriter Don McGlashan released a song about the disaster named Toy Factory Fire, on his 2006 album Warm Hand.
+New Zealand singer-songwriter Don McGlashan released a song about the disaster named "Toy Factory Fire", on his 2006 album Warm Hand.
 The song is narrated from the imagined perspective of a New York-based toy company executive who, in the week of the 10th anniversary of the fire, is looking at a number of photographs of the disaster's aftermath.
 "Here's Bart Simpson with his arms all melted and twisted," he begins.
 And later: "They said it was a death trap from a text book...
 Keeping them [the photos] hidden was the best work I ever did."